 If your infant sustained injuries or suffered wrongful death as a result

-of medical negligence, our Philadelphia medical malpractice attorneys
+of medical negligence, our Philadelphia birth injury attorneys at Golomb

-at Golomb & Honik, P.C. may be able to help you hold the appropriate
+& Honik, P.C. may be able to help you hold the appropriate healthcare

-healthcare providers accountable and recover the financial compensation
+providers accountable and recover the financial compensation you need

 Ready to move forward with your case?
 Call us at (215) 278-4449 for a